TYPES OF HAZARD

 Routes of exposure

 The substance can be absorbed into the body by inhalation, through the skin and by ingestion.
-Serious by all routes of exposure.
+Serious local effects by all routes of exposure.

 Effects of short-term exposure